thirumurthis/Learnings/ModelContextProtocol-mcp/SimpleAppWithMCP.md

 Tools - Tools are a powerful primitive in the Model Context Protocol (MCP) that enable servers to expose executable functionality to clients.
 Through tools, LLMs can interact with external systems, perform computations, and take actions in the real world.

-##### Local Olama LLM in docker container

-For my learning, the Ollama LLM runs local docker container, with llama3.2 model.
+### Running Ollama LLM in local docker container

 - To run the Ollama container in local docker use below command

 ```sh
 docker run -d -v ollama:/root/.ollama -p 11434:11434 --name ollama ollama/ollama
 ```

-- Once the Ollama docker container starts running, we exec into the container and issue below command to run the llama3.2 model.
-Below command will start downloading the model to the container and starts it, once it started a prompt will be displayed.
-To quit the prompt type `/bye`.
-If jsut need execut the command drop the `-it` option from the command.
+- Once the Ollama docker container starts running in detached mode, we execute below command which will exec to the container and issue below command.
+The command will run the llama3.2 model.
+The command will download the model, note the volume in the above docker command the model will be downloaded to local storage at that path.
+After downloading the model will starts display the prompt.
+You can quit out of the prompt by typing /bye.
+By dropping the -it option in below command there won’t be any prompt displayed when running the model in ollama container.

 ```sh
 docker exec -it ollama ollama run llama3.2
 ```

-##### Application info
+### Overall flow

 <img width="1439" height="1075" alt="image" src="https://github.com/user-attachments/assets/abb2b633-c5c5-4106-a672-50c38d3606d2" />

-For learning, the MCP server expose a service layer which uses set of functionality that manages the in-memory list of item.
-The Item object is a Java record, with name and quantity fields.
-There service includes functionality to get the list of items from the in-memory list, another service to add one item and get only one item.

-The server code looks like below, we can use the `start.spring.io`, to include `MCP server` dependency and configure the generated zip file to any IDE.
+The MCP server include bunch of methods to manage the in-memory item list in the service layer.
+The Item is defined as Java record, with id, name and quantity fields.
+There service layer methods will list all the items from in-memory list, add and find item by name.
+Note, after deploying MCP Client noticed when adding the item, the LLM requires explicit instruction to create the Item object with name and quantity fields explicitly else get text to json conversion error.
+Refer the Output section below.

+For initial code generation have used the start.spring.io, and included only MCP server dependency.

-The Server code details
+### Server code details

+- pom.xml
-- Pom.xml - Includes a maven plugin to copy the generated jar to a different path.
-This is done because in the MCP Client configuration for STDIO we will configure the jar to start the server.
-We could see that in the MCP client code application yaml, were the mcp-server-config.json will be included.
+The pom.xml also includes maven plugin to copy the generated jar to a different path.
+This is optional, I just wanted to keep the server jar that will be executed by the client mcp-server configuration in different folder.
+In the MCP Client code application.yaml we could see the classpath reference to the mcp-server-config.json which includes the java command to start the server.
+This is done as we are using STDIO transport

 ```xml
 <!-- file name: pom.xml -->